docQodly/docs/docs/studio/pageLoaders/events.md

 ## Types of Events

-Events can be set to trigger either when end-users perform specific actions or when datasources are updated.
+Events can be set to trigger either when end-users perform specific actions or when qodlysources are updated.

 ### User events